metal-crow/Sentry-Gun-Computer-Vision/README.md

 * Work on improving person detection algorithms
 * Hardware General
 	a) Shoddy connection between x servo and base, entire platform is tilting.
+	b) Camera is really low res and low fov, get better one
+	c) Get a gun i can actually fire with a single servo trigger.
+Airsoft?
 * Add controls and gui for the user

 Design